 For this reason we refer to $R$ as the \emph{royal polynomial of $h$}.
 As Proposition \ref{prop2.20} states that $E$ and $D$ are only determined by $s$ and $p$ up to multiplication by a nonzero real scalar, ``the" royal polynomial is only determined by $s$ and $p$ up to multiplication by a positive scalar.
-We shall tolerate this slight abuse of language. \begin{defin} We say that a polynomial $f$ is $n$-symmetric if $\deg(f) \le n$ and $f^{\sim n} = f$.
-For any set $E \subset {\mathbb C}$, ${\rm ord}_E (f)$ will denote the number of zeros of $f$ in $E$, counted with multiplicity, and ${\rm ord}_0 (f)$ will mean the same as ${\rm ord}_{\{0 \}} (f)$.
+We shall tolerate this slight abuse of language.

 A special class of rational $\Ga$-inner functions consists of functions $h$ such that $h(\d)\subset \mathcal R$.
 These are precisely the rational $\Ga$-inner functions whose royal polynomials are identically zero.
 Such functions have the form $h=(2f,f^2)$ for some finite Blaschke product $f$, and so their theory reduces to that of finite Blaschke products.
 Our concern is primarily with functions that are not of the form $(2f,f^2)$ (and so have nonzero royal polynomials).
 For completeness, we shall define the degree of the zero polynomial to be $-\infty$.